discolarrence/Catering/README.md

-# SQL Project for Code Louisville

-## Introduction
-This repository is an example project for the [Code Louisville](https://www.codelouisville.org/) Fall 2021 SQL course.
-The purpose of this code is to demonstrate the use of SQL and Git.
+# Catering

 ## Project Description

-**Catering**

-Catering is a database created to assist in ordering supplies based on catering orders.
-It was built to address a problem I had as a restaurant chef.
-I could easily generate a weekly order for the restaurant by checking inventory against par lists, but my order for supplies needed for catering orders (which often included items not on the regular menu) was calculated by hand and often included time-consuming searches through vendor catalogs.
-The main purpose is to maintain a database of all products associated with the catering menu and generate a supply needs list, either on its own or combined with a restaurant par list and checked against inventory to generate an order sheet.
+Catering was built to address a problem I had as a restaurant chef.
+I could easily generate a weekly order for the restaurant by checking inventory against par lists, but my order for supplies needed for catering orders (which often included items not on the regular menu) was calculated by hand and sometimes included time-consuming searches through vendor catalogs.

+The main purpose of this application is to maintain a database of all products associated with the catering menu and generate a supply needs list, which can then be checked against inventory--on its own or combined with a restaurant par list--to create an order sheet.

+Catering was my project for the [Code Louisville](https://www.codelouisville.org/) Fall 2021 SQL course.

 ## Features